markliggett/hackathon-pi-faas/README.md

 ```
 kubectl create -f hackathon-pi-knative-ns.yml
 ```
-Alternatively label an existing namespace for Istio Injection
+Alternatively label an existing namespace for Istio Injection.
 ```
 kubectl label namespace <my-namespace> istio-injection=enabled
 ```

+_NOTE: For this hackathon the namespace `hackathon-pi-knative` is used._

 ### Deploy the app using knative
 ```